mvolkmann/blog/src/terminal-tips.md

 {% aTargetBlank "https://www.nushell.sh/", "nushell" %},
 or something else.

-If this describes you, maybe there are things you can do to improve the experience.
+If this describes you, perhaps there are things you can do to improve the experience.
 Read on for some suggestions.